-46. An appeal shall lie to the High Court from an order made by a Court of Protection under this Chapter, within a period of sixty days from the date of order of the said Court.
+46. Appeal to High Court.- An appeal shall lie to the High Court from an order made by a Court of Protection under this Chapter, within a period of sixty days from the date of order of the said Court.